mjj55409/sme-mode/README.md

 SME Mode is a major mode for [GNU Emacs][]  which adds support for the SAP [CPQ][] solution modeling language.
 The SME is a solution modeling environment provided by [SAP SE].
-This mode supports Puppet 2 and later.
+This mode supports SSC 2 and later.

 This mode needs GNU Emacs 24.
 It will **not** work with GNU Emacs 23 and below.
 It has not been tested with other flavors of Emacs (e.g. Prelude).